HiRookie9/PicoAudio2/README.md

     waveform = model(content)
     sf.write("output.wav", waveform[0, 0].cpu().numpy(), samplerate=24000)
 ```
-Or you can use the script *"utils/infer.py"* to infer with llm(please enter the API key in *"utils/llm.py"*)
+Or you can use the script *"utils/infer.py"* to infer with llm (please enter your API key in *"utils/llm.py"*)

+There are still some bugs when loading checkpoints with AutoModel, which may slightly reduce sound quality.
+Please use the following code if you are pursuing a better user experience or evaluating models.
+And we will fix this issue before 2025/10/18.
 <!--
 <[GoogleDrive](https://drive.google.com/file/d/1oez7kzFFhqU9JZQhqJdDshXrRQczBmlp/view?usp=sharing)
 -->